Greetings fellow Amateurs,

 N7GP operates UHF repeaters, full duplex UHF links, 2 M repeaters, 2 M APRS, 2 M Packet, and GMRS equipment at the Guthrie Peak site.

 Guthrie Peak is located in Greenlee County some 17 miles North West of Duncan, AZ.
 The elevation at the top of the Peak is 6,573 feet (2,003 Meters) in DM52.
-The site is also utilized by members of JPARA for operation of HF radios in many of the popular contests.
+The site has been utilized by members of JPARA for operation of HF radios in many of the popular contests.

 N7GP Tower, 160 M stinger at the top A view of the top of the peak N5IA gets high to install the 160 M stinger